agentmorris/camera-trap-ml-survey/README.md

 ![LILA](https://img.shields.io/badge/-LILA-4444aa)
 ![MegaDetector](https://img.shields.io/badge/-MegaDetector-aa4444)

 Trained custom classifiers on MDv5 crops on Missouri Camera Traps.
-Used EcoAssist to run MDv5, left with \~15k crops.
+Used AddaxAI (formerly EcoAssist) to run MDv5, left with \~15k crops.
 Resized crops to 128x128, did a random (non-location-based) 80/20 split, trained a variety of classifiers.
 Got the best performance from ConvNeXT.
 Did not find huge variability in mAP, and the difference between mAP on COCO (30%-35%) and mAP on camera traps (\~80%) was much larger than the differences among architectures.

 <br/>**Kilima FG.
 Performance comparison of object detectors in detecting wildlife animals in camera-trap images vis-à-vis their performance on MS COCO.
 Computational Ecology and Software.
 2024 Mar 1;14(1):30.**